Timothy-Flavin/hybrid-shoot/README.md

 ## PettingZoo Usage

-The PettingZoo environment decomposes the task into three cooperating agents.
+The PettingZoo environment decomposes the task into two cooperating agents.

 ```python
 from hybrid_shoot import HybridShootPettingZooEnv